Patch-Grid: An Efficient and Feature-Preserving Neural Implicit Surface Representation: Experimental results

 \subsection{Implementation details}

-\paragraph{Dataset and preprocessing} We test our method primarily on a data collection consisting of 100 CAD models sampled from the ABC dataset~\cite{Koch2019ABC}.
-All the shapes are segmented in advance and normalized to $[-1,1]^3$.
-For each segment of a given shape, we first construct a patch volume $V_p$.
-The resolution of the patch volume is determined by the average shape diameter~\cite{shapira2008consistent} of this segment computed with \textit{LIBIGL}~\cite{libigl}.
-Specifically, we stipulate that the size of the patch grid allocated to each patch should not exceed 2.5 times the average shape diameter of the patch.
+\paragraph{Data preprocessing and preparation} We test our method primarily on the CAD models randomly sampled from the ABC dataset~\cite{Koch2019ABC}.
+All the shapes are segmented in advance and normalized to $[-0.8,0.8]^3$.
+For each segmented surface patch of a given shape, we first construct its patch volume $V_p$.
+The resolution of the patch volume is determined by the average shape diameter~\cite{shapira2008consistent} of this surface patch computed with \textit{LIBIGL}~\cite{libigl}.
+Specifically, we stipulate that the size of the grid cell in $V_p$ should not exceed 2.5 times the average shape diameter of the patch.
 We observe that the resolution of a patch feature volume ranges from $2^3$ to $2^6$ depending on the local feature size.
 We construct the merge grid $\mathcal{G}$ as described in Sec.~\ref{sec:method} and derive the merge constraints from the merge grid cells accordingly.
-We empirically set the maximal depth of the merge grid octree to 7.
+We empirically set the maximal depth of the merge grid octree to 8.

+To prepare the training samples, for each patch, we uniformly sample 1,000 surface points and 1,000 spatial points in each cell of the corresponding feature volume volumes, forming the sampling pool.
+Subsequently, in each training iteration, we randomly sample 10,000 surface points and 10,000 spatial points from the prepared sampling pool.

+\paragraph{Training details} We set the balance weights for the training loss terms as follows: $\lambda_{\mathrm{surface}}=200$, $\lambda_{\mathrm{normal}}=50$, $\lambda_{\mathrm{SDF}}=50$, $\lambda_{\mathrm{eikonal}}=5$, $\lambda_{\mathrm{merge}}=400$.
+We implemented the proposed method with PyTorch.
+We adopt the ADAM~\cite{kingma14adam} optimizer with default hyperparameters.
+The feature volumes are comprised of 256-dimensional latent codes.
+The decoder is implemented as a 1-layer MLP whose hidden layer has 128 neurons.
+The activation function used for each layer is the \textit{SoftPlus} function ($\beta$ = 100 as suggested by Atzmon and Lipman~\shortcite{atzmon2020sald}), with the exception that no activation function is applied at the last layer.

+For shape fitting, there are two training approaches: training from scratch and training with a pretrained fixed decoder.
+To train from scratch, we train the neural network (both the decoder and the patch feature volumes) for 500 iterations.
+The initial learning rate is 0.001, which is then reduced by a factor of 0.3 at the 470th and 485th iterations.
+To train with a pretrained decoder, we only update the patch feature volumes for 300 iterations.
+The initial learning rate is 0.001, and it is decayed by a factor of 0.3 at the 270th and 285th iterations.